Frequently Asked Questions

 The Parole Board has a role in the following types of cases:

 Short term determinate sentence offenders (those sentenced to less than 4 years) are released into the community unconditionally at the half way point in their sentence.
 The Parole Board has no role in these cases.
 Short term sex offenders are released on licence at the half way point and their licence conditions are set by the Scottish Government Justice Directorate.
 The Parole Board will only become involved if the offender breaches their licence and are recalled or are seeking re-release following recall.

 Long Term determinate sentence offenders (those serving more than 4 years) are entitled by law to be considered for parole once they have served half of their sentence (this is known as the Parole Qualifying Date).
-If early release is not directed at the first review the Board will consider the case at 12 month intervals until the offender reaches the 2/3 point of their sentence.
-This is known as the Earliest Date of Liberation and at this point the offender is released on licence into the community until the sentence end date.
+If early release is not directed at the first review then the Board will reconsider the offender's case at 12 month intervals until the offender reaches their Earliest Date of Liberation (the two thirds point of their sentence or 6 months before the expiry of the sentence depending on when they were sentenced) at which point the Scottish Ministers are statutorily required to release the prisoner into the community on licence.